airbr/one-note/content/blog/raspberry-pi.md

 * Use it with writing apps to create a separate working environment for fewer distractions

 Currently working on more ideas.
 Excited.

+---

+I successfully built the computer from the starter kit and installed some software including VS Code.
+Ran it in desktop mode.
+It is reasonably performant.

+Next I may try and run WebPageTest or SiteSpeed on it!

+## Update: According to one of the contributors to sitespeed it works on a Raspberry Pi 5 to run with Android phones.